Valve Communication and Control (ValvePoint) FAQ’s

 You may have noted that solenoid coil manufacturer’s state for their intrinsic safety coils that if used without a barrier a series resistor of a certain value must be used, this is to provide the proper voltage drop, and in most cases, is a 12 volt drop from the 24vdc, with only 12vdc being applied to the coil.

-StoneL intrinsic safety coils requires the use of a 24vdc barrier with an end-to-end resistance of 250-305 ohms.
+StoneL intrinsic safety coils in AMI44 and PM44 require the use of a 24vdc barrier with an end-to-end resistance of 250-305 ohms.
 This provides the 12vdc required by our coils.

 7.)
-I see that you offer 2 versions of position transmitter QX/QN5_ (standard) and QX/QN7_ (high performance) with the same 4-20mA output, why do you offer both and when should I select the high performance option?
+I see that you offer 3 versions of Quartz position transmitter Q_5 (standard), QX_7 (high performance) and Q_T (High performance, digital) all with the same 4-20mA output, How do I know which one to select?

 The QX5/QN5 features a potentiometer based 4-20mA position transmitter.
 It is sufficient for most applications where high precision is not needed and the device is not exposed to high vibration.
 In high vibration or high cycle applications standard potentiometers will typically function, but may have a shortened life.
 This is caused by the wiper wearing a groove in the resistive element.
 This will cause the reading to jump as it climbs over the edge of the groove.